Bluemoondragon07/Obsidian-Serenity/README.md

 ###### Example
 `<span data-comment="This is a comment">I will show a tooltip on hover!</span>`

-Enable the theme and <span data-comment="This is what a comment looks like!">try hovering over me!</span>

 #### `data-above`
 Show 'annotations' above the text on hover.